metacreek/springboard/CAPSTONE.md

 particular use cases.
 I made use of the BERT-Base model, which consists of a 12 hidden layers with 768 nodes.

 To this, I added my extra layer.
 The extra layer consists of three parts:
 * a dropout layer with dropout rate set to 20 percent.
-The dropout layer zeros out the results from randomly selected nodes.
+The dropout layer zeroes out the results from randomly selected nodes.
 This is done to add some randomness to the model so that it will generalize better to data it has never seen.
 Without this, the model could become overly fitted to the data used in training, causing it to perform worse on data it has never seen.
 * a dense
 layer with 1024 nodes.
 This layer is where the bulk of the fine-tuning is captured during training; the BERT layers are frozen and are not adjusted as part of training.
 This makes the training much faster than trying to train the entire model.
-* a "softmax" output layer that has nodes corresponding to each of the websites used in training.
+* a "softmax" output layer that has a node for each of the websites used in training data.
 The softmax layer causes the sum of the outputs of all nodes to equal 1.
 This lets us treat each node output as the percentage likelihood that a given news article came from the corresponding website.